skillrepos/copilot-hands-on/codespace-labs.md

 ![Fix-generated tests](./images/cdd48.png?raw=true "Fix-generated tests")

 8. Let's have chat generate the tests.
-Go ahead and highlight any existing ones and the test function in the prime.py file.
+Go ahead and highlight/delete any existing ones and the test function in the prime.py file.

-9. Select the set of code.
+9. Select the set of code for *is_prime*.
 Then Go to chat and tell it to generate tests

 ```
 /tests